rfc-st/humble/README.md

 # Good practice: deactivate the virtual environment after you have finished using 'humble'
 $ deactivate

-# Activate the virtual environment to analyze URLs again with 'humble'
+# Activate the virtual environment to analyze again with 'humble'
 $ cd /home/bluesman/humble_venv/
 $ source /home/bluesman/humble_venv/bin/activate
 $ cd humble

-# Updating (weekly): activate the virtual environment and from 'humble' folder
+# Updating 'humble' (weekly): activate the virtual environment and from 'humble' folder
 $ git pull

-# Updating (Release): activate the virtual environment, download the latest source code file
+# Updating 'humble' (Release): activate the virtual environment, download the latest source code file
-# and decompress it in the 'humble' folder, overwriting files.
+# and decompress it in the 'humble' folder, overwriting files
 https://github.com/rfc-st/humble/releases
 ```